megabreit/megamap/readme.md

 Redhat promised to add those udev rule to RHEL 8.x, this still needs to be verified.

-The script is work in progress... feel free to contact the author if you notices problems, bugs etc. or want to contribute.
+The script is work in progress... feel free to contact the author or create issues if you notices problems, bugs etc. or want to contribute.

 ```
 Usage: megamap.pl [-h] [-V] [-l | -d | -s] [device, location or slot name}